sebam2k4/sebastiankulig-Jekyll/readme.md

 * Removed 'Education' page.

 ## To Do:
+* change link paths to relative on website
 * Write a deceant blog post!?!?!
 * Work on Blog Post styling
 * Work on Blog page styling